-The 2015 Plan is available under the Corporation's profile on SEDAR at www.sedar.com and can also be obtained by contacting the Vice President, Legal Affairs of the Corporation at 2172 de la Province Street, Longueuil, Québec, J4G 1R7, or by telephone at 450-442-3003.
+The following is a summary of the features of the Rights Plan.
+The summary is qualified in its entirety by the full text of the Rights Plan, a copy of which is available on SEDAR at www.sedar.com and can be obtained by contacting the Corporate Secretary of the Corporation at 2172 de la Province Street, Longueuil, Québec, J4G 1R7, or by telephone at (450) 442-3003.
+All capitalized terms used in this summary without definition have the meanings attributed to them in the Rights Plan unless otherwise indicated.